 Even if your dog has only eaten a small amount of foil, it’s still best to call your veterinarian for advice.
 Let them know the amount of foil and any other food items that might have eaten.

-It’s also useful to tell your vet their weight, breed, any current health issues they might have.
-Also, identify any signs they might be showing such as vomiting or diarrhea.
+It’s also useful to tell your vet their weight, breed, and any current health issues they might have.
+Also, identify any signs they might be showing, such as vomiting or diarrhea.
 Your vet will use this information to decide if your dog needs to be seen at the clinic.
 Your vet may tell you that you are safe to just keep a close eye on them at home.

 If monitoring at home, make sure to follow your vet’s instructions closely.
 Make sure to update them on any changes.
 Pieces of foil may be visible in your pup’s feces over the next few days.